tdhock/tdhock.github.io/_posts/2025-05-15-rush-change-point.md

 I recently wrote about [New parallel computing frameworks in R](https://tdhock.github.io/blog/2025/rush/), including the [rush](https://github.com/mlr-org/rush) package by Marc Becker, who I met in a visit to Bernd Bischl's lab in Munich this week.
-The goal of this blog is to explore different ways rush can be used for parallel computation of change-point models.
+One of the main ideas of rush is de-centralized parallelism, meaning there is no central server that assigns tasks to workers.
+Instead, each worker decides what task to work on, which can be much faster in some applications.
+The goal of this blog was to explore one such application where these different methods of parallel computation can be applied: optimal change-point detection algorithms.

 ## Introduction to peak detection in genomic data

-In the PeakSegDisk package, we have the Mono27ac data set, which represents part of a genomic profile, with several peaks that represent active regions.
+In the `PeakSegDisk` package, we have the `Mono27ac` data set, which represents part of a genomic profile, with several peaks that represent active regions.